Here Beside the Rising Tide…

 So there it is.
 2,000 words with nary a mention of the damned Chase.
 It can be done, but it’s getting lonely out here on this high wire.
-There’s this long open stretch of 282 west of Glenmoore where this time of year, with the sun to your back aboard a Harley you cast a shadow seventy foot long ahead of you.
+There’s this long open stretch of 282 west of Glenmoore where this time of year, with the sun to your back aboard a Harley you cast a shadow 70-feet long ahead of you.
 If the sun is just right, you can even make out the reflection of circle of chrome on your engineer boots as you take her up through the gears hitting 85 before gearing down for the stop sign at 82.
 I’m thinking lately this might just be the last Chase I don’t write about.

 Well those drifter days are past me now,

 I’ve got so much more to think about,

 Deadlines and commitments,